 All students are expected to attend the Spring MP Symposium.
-Graduate ENVIRON and EOS/ECS classes will be canceled for this purpose (in the spring).
+Graduate ENVIRON, ECS and MARSCI classes will be canceled for this purpose (in the spring).
 Attendance at the December MP Symposium is expected as well.

 Presentation Information and Tips

-- Bring your presentation on a USB drive.
+- Upload your presentation to the StrongBox associated with your presentation room – link provided by IT.
 Nicholas IT will provide room PC’s running Windows 10 and Office 2016 with remote control presenters for each location.
 Your presentation will be copied onto the room PC.

 - Store a backup of the presentation.
 Save the backup in a location that will be accessible from the presentation room – email, Box account, another external drive, etc.

-- Presentations will be streamed via Zoom to a corresponding overflow room.
+- Presentations will be streamed via Zoom.
 Because of this, you will not be able to use Notes view for either your speaker notes or the timer feature.
 Plan accordingly.

 - Test your presentation on a Windows machine.
 If you are working on a Mac, in PowerPoint or Keynote, be sure to export and run your presentation on a Windows machine before the symposium to test.

 - If you are using web-based Prezi for your presentation, you will be able to access from the room PC.

 Presentation Creation Tips